ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 If you are justifying the positive direction, give choices of `n0` and `C`.
 For big-Θ, make sure to justify both big-O and big-Ω, or big-O in both directions.

-[These slides TODO update](https://github.com/ucsd-cse12-w19/ucsd-cse12-w19.github.io/tree/master/lectures/lecture10-O-Theta-Omega) give a definition of big-Θ and big-Ω, which were not covered in detail in class.
+[These slides](https://drive.google.com/file/d/1TTuUKoJ2I9m6aZztt7ThUgDPKJdH9IqH/view?usp=sharing) give a definition of big-Θ and big-Ω, which were not covered in detail in class.
 The strategies we showed in class for big-O can also be used for big-Ω, and big-Θ simply combines the two.